 Target 465 was initially tested with a south oriented drill hole (18-465-01) that encountered granite country rock with intermittent, non-magnetic mafic dykes and localized fracturing down to a depth of 142 metres (Table 6).
-A second drill hole (18-465-02), positioned approximately 30 metres to the west, was drilled from south to north and encountered a 20.85-metre interval of black to olive green kimberlite with up to and locally exceeding 10% country rock (granite) dilution.
+A second drill hole (18-465-02), positioned approximately 30 metres to the west, was drilled from south to north and encountered a 20.85 metre interval of black to olive green kimberlite with up to and locally exceeding 10% country rock (granite) dilution.
 The kimberlite is generally altered and kimberlite indicator minerals including altered olivine and rare garnet have been observed.
-The position of the kimberlite within the two drill holes suggests 465 may dip steeply to the south.
+The drilling suggests 465 may dip steeply to the south.